htcondor/htcondor/docs/apis/index.rst

 or to remotely read or write files from the executing job on the worker node to/from the submitting machine.

-Older programs which have SOAP bindings may find the HTCondor SOAP interfaces useful.

 If you have developed an interface to HTCondor, please consider sharing it with the HTCondor community.